JWST NIRSpec Spectroscopy of the Remarkable Bright Galaxy GHZ2/GLASS-z12 at Redshift 12.34: UV Spectrum of GHZ2

 \subsection{UV emission lines}

 The most prominent line is the unresolved \civd\ doublet\footnote{In Table~\ref{linestable} and in the discussion we will refer to unresolved doublets and multiplets as a single line at the relevant central wavelength.} which is at close separation from the unresolved \nivd\ doublet.
 We measured the C~IV + N~IV complex with a double-Gaussian fit as described above, obtaining EW(C~IV) = 46~\AA~and EW(N~IV)= 12~\AA.
 This EW is $\sim$20 times higher than the average value found in Ly-$alpha$ emitting systems at z=5-11 \citep{RobertsBorsani2024} and places GHZ2 in the class of high-redshift C~IV emitters such as RXCJ2248-ID at $z=6.11$ \citep[EW(CIV)$\approx$34\AA, ][]{Balestra2013,Schmidt2017, Mainali2017,Topping2024} and A1703-zd6 at $z=7.045$ \citep[EW(CIV)$\approx$38\AA, ][]{Stark2015b}.
-In Appendix~\ref{appendix:XSHOT}, we discuss the detection of the C~IV $\lambda 1548$ line in a VLT X-SHOOTER spectrum, suggesting that its flux is mostly attributed to a narrow, nebular component with FWHM $\approx 50$~km~s$^{-1}$.
+We have checked the spatial extent of the C~IV line to search for evidence of outflows associated to this strong emission feature.
+We compared the spatial profile of the line, averaged over a wavelength window with width $2\times \sigma_R (\lambda)$, to the spatial profile of the continuum averaged in the two closest windows free of emission features.
+We find that the line and continuum profiles are statistically consistent, providing no indication of spatially extended C~IV outflows.
+In Appendix~\ref{appendix:XSHOT}, we discuss the detection of the C~IV $\lambda 1548$ line in a VLT X-SHOOTER spectrum, suggesting that its flux is mostly attributed to a component with FWHM$\approx$ 390 $\pm$ 160~km~s$^{-1}$.
 Similarly, we detected the blended O~III + He~II complex and separated the two components with a double-Gaussian fit, finding an EW(\heii)=4.9$\pm$3.1~\AA, comparable to the highest values found at low/intermediate redshifts \citep[e.g.,][]{Berg2019,Nanayakkara2019,Saxena2020}.
 The \oiiit\ doublet has a total EW $\approx 14$~\AA, and it is $\sim 2.7$ times brighter than \oiid\ which is only marginally detected.
 The ratio between the two oxygen lines, as well as the presence of a prominent \neiii\ line, points to a high ionization and low metallicity, as we will discuss in more detail in Sec.~\ref{sec:met}.
 The \ciii\ line is also found at high significance with EW $\approx 25$ \AA, at the extreme end of the range measured at high redshift \citep[e.g.,][]{LeFevre2019,Llerena2021}.
 GHZ2 lies significantly above the redshift-EW(CIII) relation derived by \citet{RobertsBorsani2024} for the general high-z population (13.7$\pm$0.9 \AA~at z$\sim$11 and 17.3 \AA~inferred for z=12.34), similarly to the z=12.5 galaxy GSz12 \citep{DEugenio2023}.

 We did not significantly detect the very high-ionization lines \neiv\ and \nev, with 3$\sigma$ upper limits on their flux of $\sim 2.2 \times 10^{-19}$ and $\sim 3.1 \times 10^{-19}$~erg~s$^{-1}$~cm$^{-2}$, respectively.